 If you’re interested in going to Happy Valley, it’s best to stay in the Central district, as it is located very close to the racetrack and there are plenty of lodging options available.
 It’s also very easy to get across the bay via train or ferry if you want to explore the Kowloon side of the city.

-There are hotels of all price points located in this area, and Airbnb is also becoming a popular lodging option here.
+There are hotels of all price points located in this area, and vacation rentals are also becoming a popular lodging option here.
 There are also a variety of food options here to suit your personal preferences.
 Hong Kong is an incredibly welcoming city for tourists and is definitely something to add to your travel bucket list.

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!